 For writers like us, freelancing is the best way to begin.
 It’s the best way to collect writing experiences and learn.
 At the same time, to build your online portfolio.

-While setting up your own portfolio, you can start a blog with a professional set up (professional domain name, layout, content, etc.) can lead you to fame and fortune.
+While setting up your own portfolio, you can start a blog with a professional setup (professional domain name, layout, content, etc.) that can lead you to fame and fortune.
 Why professional?
 Because we build a business.

 With the right attitude, we flourish.
 In the end, we win the game and make a steady passive income by doing what we love: writing.